-But perhaps a formulation of this generality is biased against cap-and-trade.
+But perhaps a formulation of this generality is biased against capand-trade.
 We might try to imbue the distribution coefficients with dimensionality-reducing salient qualities by imagining "naturally symmetric" focal allocations of the fractional coefficients.
-One such seemingly symmetric formula might be that each country is assigned the same fractional reduction of emissions from some agreed-upon baseline year.
+One such seemingly symmetric formula might be that each country is assigned the same fractional reduction of emissions from some agreed-on baseline year.
 The Kyoto Protocol of 1997 adopted just a little of the spirit of this idea for developed countries alone, with the hope that some variant of it might later be extended to developing countries.
-The high-income industrialized countries (Annex I) agreed to "binding" commitments (but without any enforcement mechanism!) to reduce greenhouse gas emissions in 2012 by an average of 5% relative to 1990 levels (although allowing some individually-negotiated variations around that 5% average).
+The high-income industrialized countries (Annex I) agreed to "binding" commitments (but without any enforcement mechanism) to reduce greenhouse gas emissions in 2010 by an average of 5% relative to 1990 levels (although allowing some individually negotiated variations around that 5% average).
 Developing countries were exempt from any "binding" commitments.
 Overall, the Kyoto Protocol did not come close to fulfilling its initial aspirations.
-The U.S. and Australia did not ratify, Canada and Japan eventually dropped out, and individual compliance was at best spotty.15 Furthermore, and perhaps most distressingly, non-Annex I countries have not formally agreed to any actual future "binding" commitments going forward from 2012.
+The United States and Australia did not ratify; Canada, Japan, and Russia eventually dropped out; and individual compliance was at best spotty.
+16 Furthermore, and perhaps most distressingly, non-Annex I countries did not formally agree to any actual future "binding" commitments going forward from 2012.
 The Kyoto experience is subject to multiple interpretations.
 For me, it largely testifies to the great difficulty of negotiating binding international quantity caps on the major emitters.
-In the language that I have employed here, it has been overwhelmingly problematic to assign binding quantity-like distributional coefficients on a worldwide basis.
+In the language employed here, it has been overwhelmingly problematic to assign binding quantity-like distributional coefficients on a worldwide basis.
+The Paris COP21 agreement of December 2015 "solved" this problem only by making all targets completely voluntary as "intended nationally determined contributions."
+In COP21, there was no pressure for nations to cut back emissions by 5% or any other uniform amount.